-An Uyghur couple, both with medical problems, from Kumul city, Xinjiang were arrested and detained in “transformation through education camps,” leaving their three children behind.
+An Uyghur couple, both with medical problems, from Kumul city in Xinjiang, were arrested and detained in “transformation through education camps,” leaving their three children behind.
 Bitter Winter interviewed one of them.

 On June 18, 2018, the police arrested Guli, a severely ill Muslim woman, and her husband while they were raising the national flag on the farm.
 Guli was sent to a camp for female detainees in Yizhou District; her husband was transferred to Huangtian Farm.